 Referring to a numerical number list to transition onto further points.

 Firstly, these are very overused by students.
 Secondly, they make your writing sound unnatural.
 I would write “thirdly,”… but I just can’t.
 Don’t use these; find a more creative way to say what you want to.

 “Penultimate” means the second-to-last.
 So, before we wrap up, let’s review some of the key things you’ve learned.

 So, to wrap things up, could you use “penultimately” as a transition?
 Conceivably, yes, it’s in the English dictionary.
 However, it’ll likely sound awkward, and in essays, that’s the last thing you want, so it’s probably better to skip it for now.

 However, it doesn’t have to end here.
 Maybe you’re looking for a list of transition words.
 Or you’re just looking to have some fun with the world’s #1 most-learned language.
-Whether you just want some help writing essays or want to dig deeper and unearth your inner grammar nerd, subscribe to our newsletter and be the first to read our fun and entertaining new English grammar articles.
+Whether you just want some help writing essays or want to dig deeper and unearth your inner grammar nerd, check out our other ELA resources.

 In the meantime, don’t neglect your transitions.
 They’re the joints that connect the bones of your great ideas.
 Without them, your writing is just a pile of parts.
 With them, you’re a fully-formed velociraptor.

 This is all to say; go out and write with transitions that shine.